Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 HSPCHormone-sensitive prostate cancer

-ICECaPIntermediate Clinical Endpoints in Cancer of the Prostate
+ICECaPIntermediate clinical endpoints in cancer of the prostate

-ISUPInterational Society of Urologic Pathologists
+ISUPInternational Society of Urologic Pathologists

-LHRHLueinizing hormone-releasing hormone
+LHRHLuteinizing hormone-releasing hormone

-mCRPCMetastatic castration-resistant prostate caner
+mCRPCMetastatic castration-resistant prostate cancer

-MFSMetastatic-free survival
+MFSMetastasis-free survival

 mHSPCMetastatic hormone-sensitive prostate cancer